otammato/Monitoring_and_logging_AWS_CloudWatch/README.md

 ## Solution:

-To monitor the running processes and the contents of the Transmogrified/ folder as described in the scenario, you can launch these two scripts:
+To monitor the running processes and the contents of the Transmogrified/ folder as described in the scenario, you can launch this script:

 #### 1. Script transmogrifier-monitor.sh to write in intervals to .log files